cloud-ark/caastle/README.rst

 CloudARK is a command-line non-hosted alternative to PaaS.
 Using CloudARK

-- Build web applications that use cloud-native managed services like Amazon RDS, Google Cloud SQL.
+- Build web applications using Docker that depend on cloud-native managed services like Amazon RDS, Google Cloud SQL.

 - Deploy to popular container systems like Amazon ECS and Google GKE (coming).